Aliorpse/mcutils/README.md

 ## Java Usage

-All asynchronous methods also provide a blocking variant (running on `Dispatchers.IO`),
+All asynchronous methods also provide a blocking variant,
 allowing you to call them directly from Java without dealing with coroutines.

 ```java